Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

 | Geometry filter in request, no geometry in response    | The client indicates the CRS of the geometry filter in the request using the `bbox-crs` parameter if a bounding box is used to filter geospatially, or the `filter-crs` parameter if another way of geospatial filtering is used.|
 | Geometry filter in request, geometry in response       | The client indicates the CRS of the geometry filter in the request using `bbox-crs` or `filter-crs` as in the previous scenario, and requests a specific CRS for the geometries in the response using the `crs` parameter.
 The server indicates the geometry CRS in response using the `Content-Crs` header.|

-Use the following URIs to specify the CRS:
+Below is a list of the most commonly used CRSs in the Netherlands:

 | Name | Dimension | Scope | URI |
 |-|-|-|-|